sskorokhodov/extjs.chat/README.md

 ## Settings

-All chat settings are kept in `chat.properties` file in the directory where chat's .jar file is located.
+All chat settings are kept in `etc/chat.properties`.

 Parameters: